sudeepag/sudeep.co/_posts/2017-06-17-How-to-Build-Your-Development-Stack-in-the-Cloud-from-Scratch.md

 **My Pick: NameCheap**

 * **Excellent Support**<br>
 One of the best things about Namecheap is their live chat.
-If I'm ever stuck on a hosting or DNS issue, I can instantly chat with one of their representatives to get live support instead of search on StackOverflow for hours.
+If I'm ever stuck on a hosting or DNS issue, I can instantly chat with one of their representatives to get live support instead of searching on StackOverflow for hours.

 **Get Started: [Register a New Domain](https://www.namecheap.com/domains.aspx)**

 #### 3. Web Server
 Once you have a cloud instance and domain, you need a web server to load your content.
 Web servers control how users access the hosted files using HTTP, which is the protocol that your browser uses to view web pages.
 With a web server, you can point different web applications to different ports.
-This makes your cloud instance very powerful - the same web server can serve multiple domains, subdomains and various web applications, allowing you to consolidate all your development.
+This makes your cloud instance very powerful - the same web server can serve multiple domains, subdomains and various web applications, allowing you to consolidate all your development and hosting.

 <div align='center'>
 <img width="400px" src="/images/post_images/2017-06-17-How-to-Build-Your-Development-Stack-in-the-Cloud-from-Scratch/web-server.svg">
 </div>

 Two of the most common open source web servers are [Apache](https://httpd.apache.org/) and [Nginx](https://nginx.org/en/), and both are solid options.
 Apache has been around for a really long time, and has great documentation and support.
-However, it follows a one-server-does-all model, which can sometimes struggle as web pages become richer, causing it to gain a reputation of being bloated.
+However, it follows a one-server-does-all model, which can sometimes struggle with richer web pages, causing it to be bloated.
 Nginx, which follows an [event-driven architecture](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale/), was created to solve many of these problems.
 Naturally, I decided to go with Nginx.

 **My Pick: Nginx**